 Roger Murayi, MD

-Medical School: Perelman School of Medicine at The University of Pennsylvania
+Medical School: University of Pennsylvania Perelman School of medicine

 Benjamin Whiting, MD